computational-psychology/stimupy/docs/topic_guides/organization.md

 will work easily.
 :::
 ::::
+There is no objective way to differentiate components from stimuli.
-In principle, every component can also be considered a stimulus: it is some visual feature that can be drawn as an image.
+In principle, every component could be considered a stimulus.
-The distinctions we make in `stimupy` are: firstly, that the `components` underly (many) different stimuli, and are "atomic" in a sense;
+The distinctions we make in `stimupy` are: firstly, that the `components` are "atomic" in a sense and hence underlie multiple different stimuli;
+secondly, most `stimuli` contain *target*(s)
-secondly, most/all `stimuli` have some concept of one or more *target*(s) -- a region of special scientific interest.
-Thus, most/all `stimuli` come with a `target_mask` that indicate these targets.
+-- a region of special scientific interest --, and come with a `target_mask` that indicates these targets.

 ## Submodules
-Further subdividing the overall structure are lots of submodules.
+The overall structure of `stimupy` is further subdivided into many submodules.
 These submodules are organized along scientific interest, history, convention, etc., rather than engineering.
-Thus, a you should find a stimulus in a submodule with those stimuli *that is looks like* or *is related to*, rather than with those stimuli that it shares components or code with (although these two criteria can overlap, of course).
+Thus, you will find a stimulus in a submodule with stimuli that either *look similar* or that are *related to each other*, rather than with stimuli that it shares components or code with (although these two criteria can overlap, of course).

 Moreover, the submodules all have pluralized names,